 Effective July 1, 2021, there is no waiver of training for an employee who was active part of the year.

 What about an employee on disability?

-It is important to submit those hours to POST for those who have completed training hours during the year but who are no longer employed by you.
-This will affect the employee certification status if they have become employed with another agency, or will in the future.
+It is important to submit hours to POST for completed training hours during the year but who are no longer employed by the agency.
+This will affect the employees' certification status if they have become employed with another agency, or will in the future.
 Even though they are unemployed from your agency, you can still enter hours for them by searching by last name and first initial, or by POST ID.

-Can I self report my training hours?
+Can an officer or dispatcher self-report my training hours?

 No, reporting of hours is only accepted through an authorized agency.
 It is the responsibility of the chief administrative officer to approve the training and house the records.
-Therefore, self reporting is not allowed.
+Therefore, self-reporting is not allowed.